Using a bicycle on public transport

 Buses replacing trains

-Bikes, other than folding bikes, cannot be carried on buses that are replacing trains.
+If capacity allows, bikes may be carried on a cycle rack if the bus is fitted with one, otherwise only folding cycles may be carried.
 If you are heading over to Wairarapa by train please check our service updates to ensure there are no bus replacement services that weekend.

 Bikes cannot be carried on services to and from special events.
 That includes timetabled services to and from events as well as any additional services provided.